InnovationLine/BioImageSuiteLite/README.md

 ## How to Cite

-If you use BioImageSuiteLite in your research, please cite it.
-Once we have a DOI, we will update this section with the proper citation format.
+If you use BioImageSuiteLite in your research, please cite it using the metadata below.

 ## Tutorial: An Interactive Guide